Are You Interested In Becoming A Genetic Counselor?

 Genetic counseling is a rapidly growing, in-demand field.
-In order to become a Certified Genetic Counselor by the American Board of Genetic Counseling (ABGC), one must obtain a Master’s degree in Genetic Counseling from a program accredited by the Accreditation Council for Genetic Counseling (ACGC).
+In order to become a Certified Genetic Counselor by the American Board of Genetic Counseling (ABGC), an individual must obtain a Master’s degree in Genetic Counseling from a program accredited by the Accreditation Council for Genetic Counseling (ACGC).
 There are currently over 40 colleges and universities across the United States and Canada with master's degree programs in genetic counseling.
 Some programs are now offering the option of joint doctorate degrees and masters in genetic counseling.

-For more information about admission requirements and Genetic Counseling graduate programs, visit NSGC's Genetic Counseling Training page.
+For more information about admission requirements and genetic counseling graduate programs, visit NSGC's Genetic Counseling Training page.
 You can also find information on both the ABGC and ACGC websites.

 Five genetic counseling programs, including the University of Pennsylvania, are collaborating to increase diversity and inclusion with student scholarships, post-graduate training, and